College Trousseau, ca. 1965

 This collection features postcards from the early 1900s through the 2000s.
 At over 400 items, this is one of the largest collections in the digital archive.
 They depict many historical buildings and landmarks in Charlotte as well as throughout the state.
 Of particular interest are the postcards depicting Camp Greene, a military camp built in Charlotte in 1917.

 Everett Library is dedicated to preserving the history and heritage of Queens in the Myers Park area and the surrounding city of Charlotte.
 While Queens has broadened its focus from the education of young women to become a modern comprehensive university; it has always been a center for intellectual and cultural life in Charlotte.
 The Digital Archive offers images, documents, correspondence, and a host of other items that are now shared online and chronicle this rich history.
 Click on the above image or here to be taken to the digital archive search page.

 Dr. Hadley and the Coronation of Elizabeth II

-Dr. Charles Hadley discusses his experience when famed poet E.E.
-Cummings visited Queens University in 1955.
+Dr. Charles Hadley and poet E.E.
+Cummings visit to Queens University in 1955.